 Individual programs are accredited through the National Association of Schools of Music, Commission on Collegiate Nursing Education (CCNE), and the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 Adams State University is an institutional member of the American Council on Education, the American Association of State Colleges and Universities, the American Assembly of Collegiate Schools of Business, and the National Association of Schools of Music.
 Adams State University is also a member of the Hispanic Association of Colleges and Universities (HACU).

-The 97-acre Adams State University campus has been transformed over the last decade with $104 million worth of improvements.
-These include new and upgraded student housing, remodeled academic buildings, new athletic fields, a new stadium complex, and new parking lots.
+The 97-acre Adams State University campus has undergone ongoing improvements over the past 20 years.
+These include upgraded student housing, remodeled academic buildings, athletic fields, a stadium complex, and parking lots.

 The Nielsen Library

 The center of an institution of higher education should be its library.
 Adams State University’s Nielsen Library, constructed of Colorado red stone and accented with white columns and trim, was completed in 1973.
-It houses TRiO Student Support Services, the Grizzly Testing and Learning Center, and the Student Success Center with Academic Advising, Career Services, Accessibility Services, and College Readiness.
-The library has 167,580 books, 40,430 bound periodicals, 3,095 federal government documents, 11,544 microform, 2,720 audio-visual items, 369 periodical subscriptions, and 20,000+ online journals.
+It houses TRiO Student Support Services, the Grizzly Testing and Learning Center, and the Student Success Center and Academic Advising.

 The Nielsen Library provides for the selection, acquisition, cataloging, classification, storage, and retrieval of information published in a variety of print and non-print formats.
-Some of the special features of the library include study areas equipped with individual carrels; modern research tools, including online services such as OCLC, FirstSearch, EBSCOhost, LexisNexis Academic Universe and Innovative Interfaces (Triple I) public catalog; the Ruth Marie Colville Room and the Dr. Jack Kyle Cooper Room, which house valuable material on the history of the San Luis Valley, Colorado, northern New Mexico, and the Southwest; and the Archive Room, which contains materials and memorabilia from the university.
-An electronic classroom for library instruction is located on the first floor, and an information commons, the Grizzly Testing and Learning Center were added to the second floor.
+Some of the special features of the library include study areas equipped with individual carrels; access to articles and databases, research guides, books and e-books, courses reserve materials, audio options and a seed library; the Ruth Marie Colville Room and the Dr. Jack Kyle Cooper Room, which house valuable material on the history of the San Luis Valley, Colorado, northern New Mexico, and the Southwest; and the Archive Room, which contains materials and memorabilia from the university.
+An electronic classroom for library instruction is located on the first floor, and an information commons, the Grizzly Testing and Learning Center are located on the second floor, and additional classrooms are located on the third floor.
 The library is a member of the Western Colorado Academic Library Consortium (WCALC) and Colorado Academic Library Consortium (CALC).

 The Nielsen Library offers an introductory research course teaching students how to effectively use its resources and services for academic work and lifelong learning.